datamapper/dm-relation-graph/README.md

   # * it's not obvious that the name :person is scoped to addresses
   # * CPK references will have to repeat all involved relations
   #
-  reference :person, addresses.person_id => people.id
+  references :person, addresses.person_id => people.id

   # ALTERNATIVE 2
   #